 The sun’s rays reflect light in every direction, so when a ray hits a flat surface, the reflected light shines back at your eye and is magnified, causing glare.
 Glare is a real buzzkill.
 It reduces your depth perception, distorts your view and color perception, and can even temporarily blind you.
 Not cool.

 Regular sunglasses are designed to only reduce the amount of light that is transmitted through the lens horizontally and vertically.
 But the chemical filter on the lenses of polarized sunglasses is designed to absorb horizontal light waves, while still allowing vertical waves to pass through.
 Because light only travels in one direction through polarized lenses, glare is eliminated.

 Drag the arrow from left to right to see the effects of polarization.

 .75 mm polarized lenses

-These polarized lenses are made from thin sheets of film and are most ideal when impact resistance is not going to be a factor.
-The .75 mm lenses are appropriate for most casual sports, where resistance to breakage isn’t crucial.
+These polarized lenses are made from thin sheets of film and are the best option when you don’t need to worry about impact resistance.
+The .75 mm lenses are good for most casual sports, like running and golf.

 1.1 mm polarized lenses

 These polarized lenses are made with thicker sheets of film.
 They offer more impact resistance than .75 mm polarized lenses, but they have the same polarizing layer.
-Even though 1.1 mm film is thicker, these sunglasses do not offer better glare reduction or higher polarization.
-Typically, the added thickness makes them more expensive.
+Even though 1.1 mm film is thicker, these sunglasses don’t offer better glare reduction or higher polarization.
+In fact, the added thickness usually makes them a more expensive option.

 Tinted Lenses vs. Polarized Lenses